Create a simple circuit to light an LED using Electric Paint as a conductor

 Step 3 Resistance and LEDs

-The amount of resistance in the circuit matters, because the larger the resistance, the less current there is for the LED.
+The amount of resistance in the circuit matters.
+The larger the resistance, the less current there is for the LED.
 So if you draw very long lines and attach an LED at the end of the lines, then the LED might not get enough current to won’t light up.

 On the right are two examples, one where there are short Electric Paint tracks and one with tracks that are three times as long.
 As you can see on the example with the longer tracks, the LED isn’t as bright.